Point processes with event time uncertainty: Introduction

 \subsection{Related works}

 \paragraph{Hawkes process.} The Hawkes process, originally studied in \cite{hawkes1971spectra}, is a self-exciting continuous-time point process model, which can capture the excitation effects among events.
-The Hawkes process \cite{hawkes1971point,hawkes1971spectra,hawkes1974cluster} with parametric kernel function gives rise to one thread of literature to model the complex dynamics of the heterogeneous time event data, for example, the earthquake occurrences \cite{ogata1988statistical,marsan2008extending}.
-Due to its good interpretability and well-studied estimations, many applied works are keen on using parametric kernels, including the exponential kernels \cite{zhou2013learninga,farajtabar2014shaping,yan2015machine,hall2016tracking} or the power-law kernels \cite{zhao2015seismic,zhang2016modeling}.
-However, the expressiveness of the Hawkes process seems insufficient when the data is temporally non-stationary in its distribution or not self-exciting.
-This is due to not only the parametric structure of the kernel in the Hawkes process, but also the limited number of trainable parameters.
-Later, non-parametric Hawkes models \cite{hansen2015lasso}, including neural Hawkes models \cite{okawa2021dynamic}, are constructed to accommodate the increasing complexity of real-world applications.
+The Hawkes process \cite{hawkes1971point, hawkes1971spectra, hawkes1974cluster} with a parametric kernel function has given rise to a body of literature for modeling the complex dynamics of heterogeneous time-event data, for example, earthquake occurrences \cite{ogata1988statistical, marsan2008extending}.
+Due to its good interpretability and well-studied estimation procedures, many applied works are keen on using parametric kernels, including exponential kernels \cite{zhou2013learninga, farajtabar2014shaping, yan2015machine, hall2016tracking} or power-law kernels \cite{zhao2015seismic, zhang2016modeling}.
+However, the expressiveness of the Hawkes process appears insufficient when the data are temporally non-stationary in their distribution or are not self-exciting.
+This is due not only to the parametric structure of the kernel in the Hawkes process, but also to the limited number of trainable parameters.
+Later, non-parametric Hawkes models \cite{hansen2015lasso}, including neural Hawkes models \cite{okawa2021dynamic}, were developed to accommodate the increasing complexity of real-world applications.

-\paragraph{Point process beyond Hawkes.} For the events recorded at certain times, more expressive models are developed in two directions.
-One is to model the intensity function, namely the rate of the arrivals of the events.
-Hansen et al. \cite{hansen2015lasso} aim to find the best linear approximation of the intensity function given a fixed dictionary.
-Mei and Eisner \cite{mei2017neural} model the intensity functions through a continuous-time Long Short-Term Memory neural network.
-As indicated by \cite{dong2022spatio}, the modeling of intensity functions has the potential concern of overfitting when the data dynamics are indeed simple.
-To circumvent this issue, one choice could be the modeling of the kernel function.